Sagar31p0/Tap-and-earn/change2.md

 The updated database file (attached) contains the new ad units and settings.

-Please verify that all new fields (like ad units, frequency, and network IDs) are correctly mapped and functional.
+Please verify that all new fields (like ad units, frequency, and network IDs) are correctly mapped and functional. database.sql file check.